usco/usco-ultiviewer/notes.md

-    * the deletion of PART-A is what you want to be able to undo -redo , but if the manipulation of parts & annotations is handled seperatly (as it should, see seperation of concerns etc), you will get two entries in the undo/redo stack, which makes no sense for the user
+    * the deletion of PART-A is what you want to be able to undo -redo , but if the manipulation of parts & annotations is handled seperatly (as it should, see seperation of concerns etc), you will get two entries in the undo/redo stack, which makes no sense for the user Also not clear how to handle *redo* in that specific case

+ Annotations upgrade:
+ - remove "see-through" or at least make them more transparent in the background
+ - remove color background (annoying)
+ - go back to "flat" view of numbers : less annoying, less disturbing visually
+ - detect what "side" of an object(or bounding box) you are on when adding things, to determine placement